 Steps of the website redesign process

 As we’ve already stated, revamping a website is an extensive project and has its own challenges.
-But our guide might help you with creating a high-level plan for a successful website redesign process.
+But our guide with best practices might help you with creating a high-level plan for a successful website redesign project.

 1 – Establish your dedicated team or reach out to a UX design agency

 Before starting the website redesign, you need to prepare for the project.
 If you don’t have a team yet, assemble one who will manage and oversee the entire process.